cfsengineering/CEASIOMpy/doc/source/user_guide/installation.rst

 .. warning::

   CEASIOMpy is not a One-Click installation.
-As it gathers several different software, it required to have some computer knowledge.
+As it gathers several different software, it required to have some computer knowledge and a little patience.

 Also some software are optional and you don't need ton install them if you don't plan to use them.